May I have your attention?

 Short form video content

 What shows up in video form on Google News is actually quite telling.
-Amidst a sea of YouTube videos, and a smattering of Facebook and Instagram reels TikTok never appears in the dataset, and appears to have been blacklisted from the news index.
-For as much as I personally find Tiktok sensorily assaultive, it is increasingly where people get their information (for better or for worse) and it is difficult to make the case that Facebook can be trusted but TikTok cannot.
+Amidst a sea of YouTube videos and a small smattering of Facebook and Instagram reels, TikTok never appears in the dataset, and appears to have been blacklisted from the news index.
+I have nothing to support this but think it’s likely that as Ellison controls more of the functioning of the site domestically, we may see TikTok in the “news” tab soon, although this may be hampered by the perceived rivalry between the Oracle owner and Google.
+Regardless, for as much as I personally find Tiktok sensorily assaultive, it is increasingly where people get their information (for better or for worse) and it is difficult to make the case that Facebook can be trusted but TikTok cannot.

-But of course this is tricky.
-“Transgender” is the most common keyword in aggregate, but not when broken down by search term.
+But of course this is also tricky just looking at YouTube itself.
+While “transgender” is the most common keyword in aggregate, this is now true broken down by search term and outlet.
 Below the videos are grouped by year, channel, and keyword.
 The channel that has shown up the most under a single search term is GB News.
 The keyword: “gender ideology.”

 Channel statistics pulled using the tuber R package